Chillicothe, Missouri

-Chillicothe is a city in and the county seat of Livingston County, Missouri, United States.
+Chillicothe (/,tSIlI'kQTi/ chil-ih-KOTH-ee) is a city in and the county seat of Livingston County, Missouri, United States.
 The population was 9,107 at the 2020 census.
-The name "Chillicothe" is Shawnee for "big town".
+The name Chillicothe is Shawnee for 'big town'.
 Chillicothe is known as "The Home of Sliced Bread".
+For many years its schools were segregated and African American students attended what eventually became known as Garrison School, named after William Lloyd Garrison.